alexpanera/alexpanera/README.md

 - 👋 Hi, I’m @alexpanera
 - 👀 I’m interested in machine learning and nuclear fusion
 - 🌱 I’m currently learning ML and AI
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: paneralex@hotmail.com
+- 📫 How to reach me: a.paneraalvarez@differ.nl
 --->